 On the first day of kindergarten, my little one marched right in.
 I could see on his face that he was terrified and holding back tears.
 But he continued to march right into and through the fear.
 Even though he cried that day (and I cried for several days ☺), we walked through the growth edge of the next phase of separation and individuation.
 By the end of the first week, my little one had a girlfriend (!) and was yelling “Hi!” to all of his newfound friends on the playground.
+From my little one I learned to move toward scary growth and honor sensitivity.

 1. Growth edges are uncomfortable